 Send relevant messages.

-By sending custom messages to your leads, you’ll show them you’re paying close attention to their company, and you took time and effort into understanding their needs and problems.
-Of course, this tactic does require time and patience; however, it usually pays off.
+By sending custom messages to your leads, you’ll show them you’re paying close attention to their company and that you took time and effort to understand their needs and problems.
+Of course, this tactic requires time and patience, but it usually pays off.

 Be cautious about timing.

 Timing does matter.
 Regardless of whether you send your emails automatically or manually, you’ll need to try different strategies when it comes to when you’re sending them.
 Emails sent on a Monday have a higher chance of remaining unopened because prospects are too busy with work that piled up over the weekend.
 Thursday mornings prove to be the optimal time to send messages.

 If you find that your prospects aren’t replying via email, you might try to reach them somewhere else.
 Make sure to make the most out of your social media platforms, targeted ads, etc., so you can specifically target your audience and promote your service or product.

 Not all leads are created equal.
 Warm and qualified leads are generally the leads you should strive toward.
 However, to get there, your sales team needs to nurture leads throughout the sales cycle and boost their sales efforts to achieve success.